 Hoi An – Golden Bridge (Ba Na Hill)Day 8

-Morning, your guide picks you up at your hotel in Da Nang (or Hoi An) then depart to Ba Na Hills, pass the sea-shore on Nguyen Tat Thanh Street, one of the most beautiful roads of Da Nang City and Red Beach, where the French first landed in Da Nang.
+Morning, your guide will pick you up at your hotel in Da Nang (or Hoi An) then depart to Ba Na Hills, pass the sea-shore on Nguyen Tat Thanh Street, one of the most beautiful roads of Da Nang City and Red Beach, where the French first landed in Da Nang.
 Arrive at the Cable car station at the foot of Ba Na Mountain.
-Enjoy the first leg Cable car, which achieves two Guinness World Records in 2009, longest non-stop cable car (5,042m) and highest non-stop cable car (1,292m).
+Enjoy the first leg Cable car, which achieved two Guinness World Records in 2009 for longest non-stop cable car (5,042m) and highest non-stop cable car (1,292m).
 Sitting in the cabin, in mid-air, looking upon the endless tree line of the forests, bring you with spectacular views of the lush jungle and fairly waterfalls along the way.
 Experience pristine ecological systems of the Ba Na Mountains will leave you the sense of unforeseeable discovery.
-Visit the Le Jardin, old wineries remains of French Villas and Ling Ung Pagoda with 27m high Buddha status.
+We will then visit the Le Jardin, old wineries remain of French Villas and Ling Ung Pagoda with 27m high Buddha statue.
 We then leave the Le Jardin for the second cable car station to visit the top of the mountain and see the remains of old villas.
 Conquer the Peak of Chua Mountain at the height of 1,487m.
-View the whole Da Nang city under the cluster of white clouds.
-Leave Peak of Chua Mountain, visit the trail of Dreaming Stream, Rainbow Waterfall, Suspension Bridge, Golden Valley, and ruined Opera House.
-Lunch at a local restaurant.
-Play with wild monkeys and take photos, freely then we return to Cable car station at foot of Ba Na Mountain then transfer back to Hoi An City.
+Enjoy the view of the whole Da Nang city under the cluster of white clouds.
+After leaving Peak of Chua Mountain, we will visit the trail of Dreaming Stream, Rainbow Waterfall, Suspension Bridge, Golden Valley, and ruined Opera House.
+We will have lunch at a local restaurant.
+You can play with wild monkeys and take photos, freely then we’ll return to the Cable car station at foot of Ba Na Mountain then transfer back to Hoi An City.

 Overnight in Hoi An